Make-Ahead Breakfast Egg Cups

 When it comes to your average daily breakfast, which statement best describes you?

-1: I have plenty of time to make a good breakfast for me and my family.
+1: I have plenty of time to make a good breakfast.

 2: I eat something quick and easy, maybe packaged, but I crave something more wholesome and substantial.